sarutig/pr1/README.md

-This file contains the instructions of the project
+This file contains the instructions of the projects

+all projects